fbpx

 After your travels

 1. Take that shower: Some of you might be looking at this and saying, “Well that’s a bit obvious,” but it’s not.
-Usually after traveling, the body will register fatigue to a point where when you get home or to your hotel, you feel too lazy and tired to shower.
+Usually, after travelling, the body will register fatigue to the point where when you get home or to your hotel, you feel too lazy and tired to shower.
 You just want to sleep, even if it’s on top of the covers, right?
 Doing this will only make you more sluggish.

 Water is very therapeutic and after your shower or bath, you end up feeling less tired and more prepared to rest with you being clean and fresh.

-3. Get a massage: You don’t necessarily have to get a massage but you can also go for swimming, get a day worth of spa treatment or just go out and enjoy the warmth of the sun on your skin.
+3. Get a massage: You don’t necessarily have to get a massage but you can also go swimming, get a day’s worth of spa treatment or just go out and enjoy the warmth of the sun on your skin.
 Try to find a way to relax and clear your thoughts.
 Meditation works for many people, as can taking a walk in a nearby park.
+The Benefits Of Massage For Wellbeing

 4. Exercise: There are many important health benefits of exercise.
-It also helps with time-change adjustments and may speed up the return of your internal body clock especially to fight the jet-lag.
+It also helps with time-change adjustments and may speed up the return of your internal body clock, especially to fight jet lag.
+What Type Of Exercises Are Right For You?

 5. Take a walk, not a pill: Most of the time, many people who fly experience crazy headaches due to the differences in air pressure resulting in popping painkillers almost all the time.
 Instead of taking medication, opt for a walk in the bliss that nature provides.
-The calm and serenity that Mother Nature has to offer is bound to cure that jetlag headache.
+The calm and serenity that Mother Nature offers are bound to cure that jetlag headache.

-Get some more tips 6 Ways to Curb Jet Lag and Travel Fatigue.
-When the travel no longer becomes fun, you have to ask yourself why you’re doing it.
+Get some more tips on 6 Ways to Curb Jet Lag and Travel Fatigue.
+When travel no longer becomes fun, you have to ask yourself why you’re doing it.

 Share9Tweet6SendShare2Pin2